 But what if you added a new soon-to-be favorite dish to your Thanksgiving table?
 One that makes you want to make room on your plate for veggies!

-That's where these thanksgiving vegetables come in.
+That's where this perfect side dish of thanksgiving vegetables come in.

 What are Roasted Veggies for Thanksgiving